rulyadhika/shuffle-it-app/README.md

 # shuffle-it-app

-You can access it on shuffleit-app.firebase.app
+You can access it on https://shuffleit-app.firebaseapp.com/